-Exception: A type of amendment which permits a practice that is not consistent with a provision or the Intent of the Mullan FBC as determined by the City Administration.
-Exceptions shall be granted only by the The City of Missoula Board of City Commissioners.
+Exception: A modification which permits a practice that is not consistent with a provision of the Mullan FBC. but is consistent with the intent, as determined by the Approval Authority Administrator.
+Exceptions may be approved by the Approval Authority's Board of Adjustments and follow all applicable variance procedures.